 Ceramic jewelry making will require more kiln furniture than standard pottery.
 There are other options available that you will be able to explore with your local pottery shop.

-I use two brands of clay to make my ceramics pendants, both are from Canada : Plainsman and PSH (Pottery Supply House).
+I use two brands of clay to make my ceramic pendants, both are from Canada : Plainsman and PSH (Pottery Supply House).
 They make lovely materials.
+You can sue stoneware or porcelain, both will work out fine.
+You need a clay that’s plastic enough and which smotthes out nicely.
+Avoid clays with grog or speckles that will be harder to sculpt at such a small scale.

 I think that’s it for now !
 Anymore questions about ceramic jewelry making?
 I have a FAQ that’s pretty full of informations, and the rest of the blog is also packed with answers, like should you be selling on etsy or sculpting clay animals.
 You can ask me anything on social media or by e-mail 🙂